How to Participate in the UIC Exercise is Medicine Program: Step by Step

 The EIM program is part of a global initiative through the American College of Sports Medicine to “encourage primary care physicians and other health care providers to include physical activity when designing treatment plans and to refer patients to evidence-based exercise programs and qualified exercise professionals,”

 For more info please visit: www.exerciseismedicine.org

-Through a partnership between UIC Campus Recreation, UI Health, and the Department of Kinesiology and Nutrition, a committee was formed to identify the following 5 strategic priority areas to advance the mission of EIM® at UIC.
-Also included are the progress thus far in each of those 5 areas.
+Through a partnership between UIC Campus Recreation, The Counseling Center, The Wellness Center, UI Health, and the Department of Kinesiology and Nutrition, the committee strategic priorities to advance the mission of EIM® at UIC are:

 - Establish physical activity as a vital sign during patient visits and conclude each visit with an exercise prescription and/or referral to Campus Recreation certified health fitness professionals or other allied health professionals.